vt6/vt6/spec/draft/core0.md

 1. If the `VT6` environment variable is present, its content is the absolute path to a socket file.
    In this case, the VT6 client SHALL assume that a VT6 server is present, and operate in normal mode.
-   To obtain the VT6 input and VT6 output, the VT6 client SHALL connect to this socket file with socket type `SOCK_SEQPACKET`, and upon success, use the open socket as both VT6 input and VT6 output.
+   To obtain the message input and message output, the VT6 client SHALL connect to this socket file with socket type `SOCK_SEQPACKET`, and upon success, use the open socket as both message input and message output.
    When the connection to the socket fails, the VT6 client MAY either bail out, or continue to operate as if a VT6 server is absent.

 2. If the `TERM` environment variable is present and contains the string `vt6`, the VT6 client MAY operate in multiplexed mode.